-The mission of our visual arts program is to help students fulfill their inherent creative potential, develop confidence using their artistic voices, and to, make visual art a comprehensible language.
+The mission of our visual arts program is to help students fulfill their inherent creative potential and develop confidence using their artistic voices.
 Your child will connect with art in a variety of ways, including through independent and guided exploration, technical instruction, and the study of art's role in reflecting and influencing culture throughout history.

 Our goal is to make visual art a comprehensible language.
 Movement, song, drama, and games are a few of the elements that enhance both the classic and uncommon themes explored in the classroom.
 On a stroll through the art room, one might observe students working with clay, studying perspective, doing still-life studies, weaving with traditional and non-traditional materials, or acting out scenes from famous works of art.

 Our students showcase their learning at two Spring events, the Elementary Art Show and the Artist Wax Museum.
 The Wax Museum is a cross-curricular research project that includes language arts, visual, and dramatic art components for students in the 4th and 5th grades.